issamolwan/library-backend/README.md

 *you can change the ports in the docker files **(if you'd like)***

+## Notes
+This application now requires Firebase integration using a service account.
+To access the application's full functionality, you need to possess the necessary credentials.

 ## Project Structure
 - migrations - migration files to create or change database structure
 - lib/app.js - starter file to create the server and main point of the application